ropensci/ritis/cran-comments.md

 ## Reverse dependencies

 I have run R CMD check on the 2 downstream dependencies.
-There were no problems.
+There were no problems related to this package.
 Summary at
 <https://github.com/ropensci/ritis/blob/master/revdep/README.md>

 ---